ZarebskiDavid/MapreducePyConsole/README.md

 sudo python3 setup.py install
 ```

-this will create a build, a dist and a mrpyconsole.egg-info directory in the MapreducePyConsole folder
+This will create a *build*, a *dist* and a *mrpyconsole.egg-info* directory in the MapreducePyConsole folder.

 ## Usage